 If your work uses piano and calls for any technique other than normal playing on the keys, such as removing the lid or doing ANYTHING inside the piano, you MUST contact the Piano Shop.

-If a work requires sound playback or sound reinforcement (microphones, etc.), it is the student's responsibility to contact Recording Arts Department for support.
-Works prepared using the facilities of the Center for Electronic and Computer Music must have the prior approval of Profs.
-Jeffrey Hass or John Gibson.
+If a work requires sound playback or sound reinforcement (microphones, etc.), it is the student's responsibility to contact Department of Audio Engineering and Sound Production for support.

-Support for departmental and degree recitals in Auer and Recital Halls is provided by the Department of Recording Arts (DRA) free of charge.
-At this time the DRA does not support audio playback and sound reinforcement in Ford Hall or JSoM classrooms.
-Send your request to email@example.com at least two weeks in advance.
+Support for departmental recitals is provided by the Department of Audio Engineering (DAE) free of charge; there may be a charge for individual degree recitals.
+At this time the DAE only supports audio playback and sound reinforcement in Auer Hall and Ford Hall.
+Send your request to firstname.lastname@example.org at least two weeks in advance.
 Provide details of work to be performed, equipment needs, recital and dress rehearsal date, time, and venue.
 Requests submitted less than two weeks in advance will be fulfilled at the departments's discretion.